 To meet that demand and keep up with retail industry giants, you need more than just easy product selection and speedy delivery – you need flexibility, real-time updates and the ability to deliver on the promises you made to the customer.

-That’s why the most successful eRetailers outsource order fulfilment to a third-party logistics (3PL) service provider.
-3PLs are experts in e-commerce order fulfillment and, therefore, the best suited to ensure a positive experience for your customer.
+That’s why the most successful eRetailers outsource order fulfillment to a third-party logistics (3PL) service provider.
+3PLs are experts in e-commerce order fulfillment planning and, therefore, the best suited to ensure a positive experience for your customer.

 Offer Faster Delivery

 Every customer wants faster shipping.
 By outsourcing to a Third-Party e-commerce order fulfillment provider, you supplement your shipping capability with a much larger network of fulfillment centers and transportation providers whose sole job it is to pack and deliver customer orders at lighting speed.

 One way to ensure customers keep coming back to your store is to offer cheaper shipping than everyone else.
 3PLs are some of the worlds largest consumers of freight, parcel and intermodal transportation.